TabelO-1/DND/Veldraxian Campaign/Plot/Hints.Plot.Notes.md

 Count Arnold Subplot: Human Trafficking / Slaves Grandfather's Contact
 The Bronze Dragon --> Iron Class Adventuring Party that may be able to assist the party in learning.
+Aeris' Scholarly Contact: Introduce hints from him to follow